HelenGlover/Digital-Garden/_notes/2026 New Year’s Resolutions.md

 #### **A Note on Goals**

-Even if you don’t achieve them exactly as planned, it doesn’t mean you’ve failed.
+Even if you don’t achieve goals exactly as planned, it doesn’t mean you’ve failed.
 Goals naturally evolve as you learn and encounter new opportunities.
 For example, a goal to run a 5-minute mile might shift to focusing on endurance and completing six miles, or even spending that time on another hobby.
 What truly matters is making progress and using resolutions as a tool for personal growth and self-improvement.